mr-Mariano/Fullstack-OpenCourse/README.md

 This repository contains my submissions for [Fullstack Open 2022](https://fullstackopen.com/) by University of Helsinki

 ## Content
-This course teaches JavaScript, React, Redux, Node.js, MongoDB, GraphQL, CSS and TypeScript.
+This course teaches JavaScript, React, Redux, Node.js, MongoDB, GraphQL, CI/CD, Containers, React Native ,CSS and TypeScript.
 The main focus is on creating your own React apps and implementing REST APIs.

 ## Completion